Deemed University MBBS Fees 2026: Lowest-Fee List, Total 4.5-Year Cost & MCC Cutoffs

 The "Closed State" Tax

 Non-domicile students applying to closed states (Maharashtra, Tamil Nadu, AP) pay roughly 2-3x more than equivalent-tier seats in Open Karnataka.
-For a non-domicile student, Karnataka P-Quota is mathematically the best private MBBS option in India.
+For a non-domicile student, Karnataka P-Quota is one of the lowest-cost private MBBS routes in India on published fees.

 The 2026 medical admission cycle is strictly regulated.
 To avoid scams, adhere to these rules: